Oblivionburn/OP_Engine/README.md

   - Has its own instance of ParticleManager for rendering the weather textures
   - Requires texture names to match the weather types (Rain, Storm, Snow, and Fog)

-## Utilities
+# AssetManager
-- AssetManager component for organizing and loading Textures (.png), Shaders (.FxDX), Fonts (.xnb), Sounds, Ambient noise, and Music
+- For organizing and loading Textures (.png), Shaders (.FxDX), Fonts (.xnb), Sounds, Ambient noise, and Music
   - Expects "Content" folder in game dir with the following structure:
     - "Ambient" folder
       - Better to use wav/ogg for Ambient Noise tracks, since they're more loop-friendly (mp3 always has a second of silence at the start of it)